BST headliner Morgan Wallen is America’s biggest, if most controversial, country star

-Morgan Wallen is America’s biggest, most controversial country star – now he’s headlining BST
+Morgan Wallen is the biggest, most controversial country star in America – now he’s headlining BST

 Wallen’s country songs about ice cold beers, Southern charm, and lovesick regrets routinely top the US charts.
 His inoffensive subjects, however, belie a career marked, or perhaps buoyed, by a string of controversies.
 As he prepares to make his BST debut, Annabel Nugent chronicles his ascent